quantrancse/hako2epub/README.md

 python hako2epub.py -u light_novel_url
 ```
 ### Notes
+* After processing 190 requests at a time, the program will pause for 120 seconds (2 mins) to avoid spam blocking.
+Please be patient if it hangs.
 * Light novel will be downloaded into the same folder as the program.
 * Downloaded information will be saved into `ln_info.json` file located in the same folder as the program.
 * If you download specific chapters of a light novel, please enter the full name of the chapter in the "from ... to ..." prompt.